 Dr. Liutkus-Pierce is a sedimentologist and paleoenvironmental scientist, and is the new chair for the Department of Geological and Environmental Sciences.
-She currently teaches Sedimentology and Stratigraphy, Evolution of the Earth, a summer field course focused on the geology of carbonate islands and coral reef environments, as well as a variety of other introductory courses and labs.
+She has taught Sedimentology and Stratigraphy, Evolution of the Earth, a summer field course focused on the geology of carbonate islands and coral reef environments, as well as a variety of other introductory courses and labs.
 She was inducted into Appalachian's Academy of Outstanding Teachers in 2016, and was awarded the UNC Board of Governors Appalachian State University Excellence in Teaching Award for 2017.

 - B.A.
 Bucknell University